 back forward

 ©2007, Purple Mountain Observatory, 6.25 x 5.75 x .75 inches, 300 lb. watercolor paper, acrylics, collage, prismacolor pencils.
-I was thinking of layers in the stars.
-We are part of the stars, maybe made from stardust.
-The stars are overhead, and on the other side of the earth, even during the day when we can’t see them, or in cities, where they are mostly invisible at night.
-In the book, the lines marking the constellations sometimes join to stars on the figures, as if they are part of the starry sky.
+While making this book I was thinking we are all made of stardust.
+According to physics.org "almost every element on Earth was formed at the heart of a star."
+I like to think the stars are always overhead, looking down on our lives, even during the day when we can’t see them.
+The figures in the book are covered with stars.
+The lines marking the constellations sometimes join to stars on the figures, as if the people are part of the starry sky.
 From wikipedia: Purple Mountain Observatory, also known as Zijinshan Astronomical Observatory, is an astronomical observatory located on the Purple Mountain in Nanjing, China.

 "On top there is an ample terrace surrounded"